arsham/shark/README.md

 ### Commands

-The following list of commands do not land into any specific categories.
+The following list of commands do not fit into any specific categories.

 <details>
     <summary>Click to view the commands</summary>